galaktor/raph.es/content/blog/pi-lipo.md

 This approach is very appealing to me, even if it means modding the Pi and potentially damaging it.
 It means I can take a farily cheap component, solder it on relatively easy and the result doesn't have any large parts or wires sticking out in the end (as might be the case with a switching regulator).

 # Conclusion
 I just want to use a Pi board and cam module.
 No USB devices, no video output.
-Ideally i would be able to supply as close to 3.3V as possible, allowing for sufficient current draw under recording/IO load (VERY rough guess: ~500mA - 1A).
-A single cell LiPo provides between ~3V(ish) (drained) and ~4.2V (charged).
+I'll try to supply as close to 3.3V as possible, allowing for sufficient current draw under recording/IO load (rough guess: around 500mA).
+A single cell LiPo provides between 3V and 4.2V.
 This is assuming lipo has undervoltage protection that cuts off at some point, typically a bit over/under 3V.

-I *think* I'll try replacing `RG2` with an LDO that has a drop out in the mV, which should allow me to get the most out of the LiPo.
+I'll try replacing `RG2` with an LDO that has a drop out in the mV range, which should allow me to get the most out of the LiPo.
 Maybe I can stick the LiPo directly to the USB power of the Pi.

 So that's the theory.
 I'll need to measure actual current requirements running the camera.
-And decide which regulator to get (hope I can get away with the 1825...).
-Then order a nice lipo that can fit into my space requirements.
+And decide which regulator to use as a replacement for `RG2`.
+Then order a nice LiPo that can fit into my space requirements.
 I saw some phone and tablet LiPo's which could give a few hours of running time if all goes well.

 # Resources
 * [Dave Akerman on battery life and voltage regulators]( http://www.daveakerman.com/?page_id=1294)